Section 18 – Parliamentary and New Brunswick Statutes and Records

 However, the type of order in council that authorized the establishment of the Commission of Inquiry into the Administration of Native Justice in Manitoba created broad-ranging powers that “clearly determined some of the rights and responsibilities of the Manitoban public”.
 An order of that kind is subject to the requirements of section 23 of the Manitoba Act, 1870.

-Contracts and schedules that may be attached to orders in council will rarely be subject to section 23 of the Manitoba Act, 1870 since the instruments to which they are attached are not subject to it in most cases (Manitoba Language Rights 1992, at pp. 226-227).
+Contracts and schedules that may be attached to orders in council will rarely be subject to section 23 of the Manitoba Act, 1870 since the instruments to which they are attached are not subject to it in most cases (Manitoba Language Rights 1992, at pages 226-227).

-In Sinclair, at page 588, which was heard at the same time as the special hearing in Reference re Manitoba Language Rights, the Supreme Court of Canada held that orders in council, letters patent and other instruments made under an act of Quebec for the purpose of merging the cities of Rouyn and Noranda were subject to the requirements of section 133 of the Constitution Act, 1867.
+In Sinclair, at page 588, which was heard at the same time as the special hearing in Reference re Manitoba Language Rights 1992, the Supreme Court of Canada held that orders in council, letters patent and other instruments made under an act of Quebec for the purpose of merging the cities of Rouyn and Noranda were subject to the requirements of section 133 of the Constitution Act, 1867.
 If the net effect of a series of discrete acts has a legislative character, then each of the components will be imbued with that character.
 All the instruments in question were part “of a process which, when viewed in its entirety, was undoubtedly legislative”.
 The Court concluded that it was not possible to circumvent the requirements of section 133 by the disingenuous division of the legislative process into a series of discrete steps and then claiming that each of these steps, when examined in isolation, lacks a legislative character.

 All federal orders in council have been made in English and French since the mid-1970s.